 2. I met my roommate in the airport.
 We decided to be roommates there.
 Not really but it sounds pretty funny.

 3. I have recently acquired a consortium of pets.
-A dog, two cats, multiple fish, and a c
+A dog, two cats, multiple fish, and a couple of geckos that like the bugs in my house.

 4. I LOVE the pool on campus.
 I will be spending many hours there.
 It was not there when I graduated.
 A new development that I'm in love with!